 A PBX (Private Branch Exchange) is the software that connects multiple incoming calls to the right company departments and connects internal office calls with each other.
 With a PBX, incoming calls first reach the automated attendant that helps direct the call to the right department and employee extension line with a friendly pre-recorded voice.
 Outgoing calls are routed through the PBX to connect to outside callers.

 There are 4 major types of PBX systems, and each has particular strengths and weaknesses.
-As a result, different types of businesses will get the most out of different PBX systems, depending on their size, the average number of callers, and resources available for new equipment.
+As a result, different types of businesses will get the most out of different PBX systems, depending on their size, the average number of callers, and the resources available for new equipment.

 1. Traditional PBX